JaapDanielse/VirtualPanel/Arduino/doc/ReadMe.txt

 - Made $BIG for buttons bigger.
 - Slider value limmited to value 1000.
 - Made auxillary windows (Monitor, Graph etc.) keep their relative positions when moving the main window.
-- Fixed connection problem when existing com port or bluetooth port is present.
+- Fixed connection hangup problem when existing com port or bluetooth port is present.

-- Added additonal examples
+- Added additonal examples, improved existiong examples
 - QuickReference (VirtualPanel\extras) is revised correcting errors and updated to include the added functionality.

-V1.1.0 is backward compatible; the executable will operate correctly on earlier arduino implementations, Recompiling arduino implementations will compile unchanged.
+V1.1.0 is backward compatible: the executable will operate correctly on earlier Arduino implementations, Recompiling Arduino implementations will compile unchanged.